jbarrus/practice-problems/README.md

 array_rotate is setup with an incomplete implementation and a single test.
 You can start here by finishing the implementation and writing tests.

+Note: This does not require you to write Typescript if you don't want to, but the file extensions must be .ts.
+All strict type checking is turned off by default.